1:1 Mentorship + Placement Support

 Success Definition (Your Target Job)

-Target
+Target job spec

-What “target job” means in this program
+What “desired job” means in this program

 1) Role category